wp-plugins/ik-facebook/readme.txt

 The IK Facebook Plugin is a easy-to-use plugin that allows users to add a Facebook Feed or Like Button to the sidebar, as a widget, or to embed the Feed into a Page or Post using the shortcode.

-The plugin includes options to set the Title of the Widget, whether or not to show the Like Button above the Feed, and also includes the option to set your own custom CSS for styling purposes.
+IK Facebook includes options to set the Title of the Widget, whether or not to show the Like Button above the Feed, whether or not to show the Profile Picture, and also includes the option to set your own custom CSS for styling purposes.
+If you prefer, IK Facebook allows you to include a custom style sheet in your theme directory.

-NEW: You can now insert a Like Button into the Page, Post, or theme using the new version of the plugin.
-Read the instructions for more informatoin.
+IK Facebook also allows you to insert a Like Button into the Page, Post, or theme.

 == Installation ==

 This section describes how to install the plugin and get it working.

 1. Upload the contents of `/ik-facebook/` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate IK Facebook through the 'Plugins' menu in WordPress
 3. Visit this address for information on how to configure the plugin: https://illuminatikarate.com/ik-facebook-plugin/
 4. To output the Feed, place `[ik_fb_feed]` in the body of a post, or use the Appearance section to add the IK Facebook Widget to your Widgets area.
 You can also use the function `ik_fb_display_feed()` to display the feed in your theme.
 5. To output the Like Button, place `[ik_fb_like_button url="http://some_url" height"desired_iframe_height" colorscheme="light or dark"]` in the body of a post.
 You can also use the function `ik_fb_display_like_button($url_to_like,$height_of_iframe,$colorscheme)` to output a like button in your theme.